Mis Sold Pension Claims Guide – How To Claim Compensation Calculate Amounts Payouts

-- The financial advisor helped you to move your company pension to a private pension scheme, even though the company pension would have eventually performed better form a financial viewpoint.
+- The financial advisor helped you to move your company pension to a private pension scheme, even though the company pension would have eventually performed better from a financial viewpoint.

-If any of these statements above is true about your own pension or annuity, we could be able to help you to make a claim.
+If any of these statements above is true about your own pension or annuity, we could help you make mis-sold pension claims.
 We recommend you have a conversation with a member of our claims team.
-They will go over your circumstances with you, and be able to tell you whether you have a valid claim or not.
+They will go over your circumstances with you and be able to tell you whether you have a valid claim or not.

 Could I Claim For An Annuity Taken Out Before July 2008?

-Unfortunately, when it comes to financial mis selling cases prior to June 2008, the route to making a claim is far from clear.
+Unfortunately, when it comes to financial misselling cases before June 2008, the route to making a claim is far from clear.
 The Financial Conduct Authority first introduced pension/annuity sales guidelines on this date.
-These guidelines, in effect, regulate how a financial advisor must communicate with their clients, and offer the best advice at all times, regardless of which products produce the most profit for the financial services provider.
+These guidelines, in effect, regulate how a financial advisor must communicate with their clients and offer the best advice at all times, regardless of which products produce the most profit for the financial services provider.

-The FCA is not actively reviewing cases of financial mis selling that took place before these rules came into effect.
-However, you may still be able to make a claim in some cases.
-We recommend you take to our claims team, who will be able to evaluate whether you have a valid claim or not if your pension or annuity was purchased prior to June 2008.
+The FCA is not actively reviewing cases of financial misselling before these rules came into effect.
+However, you may still be able to claim in some cases.
+We recommend you take to our claims team, who will be able to evaluate whether you have a valid claim or not if your pension or annuity was purchased before June 2008.

 Could I Claim For An Annuity Taken Out After July 2008?

 When it comes to financial mis-selling, solicitors could be able to process a claim for pensions or annuities that were purchased after July 2008.
-As we went over in the section above, in June 2008 the FCA laid down very stringent rules on how financial advisors must approach selling these kinds of financial products.
-If they are deemed to be in breach of these rules, then it could be possible for a legal team to process a claim for you
+As we went over in the section above, in June 2008, the FCA laid down very stringent rules on how financial advisors must approach selling these kinds of financial products.
+If they breach these rules, it could be possible for a legal team to process a claim for you.

 Statistics For Mis Sold Pensions View Graph

-if your partner was mis sold a pension or annuity, for any of the reasons that were covered in the section titled Checklist – Was My Pension Or Pension Annuity Mis-Sold To Me? then you could have a valid reason to make a mis sold pension transfer claim.
+Are you wondering if you could make mis-sold pension claims on behalf of a loved one?
+If your partner was mis-sold a pension or annuity for any of the reasons covered in the section titled Checklist – Was My Pension Or Pension Annuity Mis-Sold To Me? then you could have a valid reason to make a mis-sold pension transfer claim.

-Just because the original pension or annuity holder has deceased, does not let the financial services provider that mis sold it from being pursued for damages.
-Your partner’s pension or annuity will have now rolled into your own retirement finances.
-Any detrimental effect on the performance of your partner’s pension or annuity will one be affecting you.
+Just because the original pension or annuity holder dies, the financial services provider could still pay out damages.
+Your partner’s pension or annuity subsequently rolls into your own retirement finances.
+Any detrimental effect on the performance of your partner’s pension or annuity will be affecting you.
 Therefore, you have every right to pursue a claim to compensate you for this.
-If you talk to one of our claim advisors, they will be able to explain the process of making a third party claim.
+If you talk to one of our claim advisors, they will explain the process of making a third-party claim.

 How To Start A Compensation Claim For A Mis-Sold Pension

-- Gather all of the documentation that you have, related to your annuity or pension, so that a professional legal team can evaluate it.
+- Gather all of the documentation you have, related to your annuity or pension so that a professional legal team can evaluate it.

-- If you have any evidence of why or how your annuity or pension was sold to you in a way that failed to meet FCA guidelines, prepare it for submission to your legal team.
+- If you have any evidence of why or how your annuity or pension sells to you in a way that fails to meet FCA guidelines, prepare it for submission to your legal team.

-- If you previously had a company pension but transferred it to a private pension on the advice of your financial advisor, try to locate your owl pension information (this may mean creating a list of previous employers who held your pension for you).
+- Now, if you previously had a company pension but transferred it to a private pension on the advice of your financial advisor, try to locate your owl pension information (this may mean creating a list of previous employers who held your pension for you).

-- Use the number at the bottom of this page, to speak to one of our claims team.
-They will be able to build on the preparation you have done, and help to get your claim moving forward.
+- Use the number at the bottom of this page to speak to one of our claims team.
+They will build on the preparation you have done and help get your claim moving forward.